Upgrade with OneUp™

-Just decide how much you're willing to pay for the upgrade, along with your payment details - credit card, debit card or Airpoints Dollars™ and submit your offer at least seven days before your flight departs.
+Just decide how much you're willing to pay for the upgrade, along with your payment details - credit card, debit card or Airpoints Dollars™ and submit your offer at least 72 hours before your flight departs.

-We'll reply with an email three to seven days before your flight departs, to let you know whether or not your offer was successful.
-If the flight is particularly full, we'll tell you that we will review your offer 7-9 hours before the flight's departure.
+We'll reply with an email three to five days before your flight departs, to let you know whether or not your offer was successful.
+If the flight is particularly full, we'll tell you that we will review your offer 8 hours before the flight's departure.

 What does an upgrade of one cabin class mean?